 - The Honest Broker application must be completed, signed, and submitted to the IRB for both the IRB and UPMC Privacy Officer to review and approve.
 Refer below to the application form and UPMC policy.

 - One individual must take responsibility for the honest broker system.
 More than one individual may be listed as honest brokers on the system.
 Once approved, the system can be modified to add and remove individuals/brokers.

 - All Honest Brokers are required to complete CITI Research Ethics and HIPAA training before accessing the data.
 Refer to the required training as noted below.

-- Any listed honest broker(on an honest broker system for UPMC records/data) who is not a UPMC Employee must document how he/she is part of the UPMC workforce and have a UPMC employee as a supervisor.
+- Any listed honest broker(on an honest broker system for UPMC records/data) who is not a UPMC Employee must document how they are a part of the UPMC workforce and have a UPMC employee as a supervisor.

 How to request permission to use a certified Honest Broker:

-- The Honest broker needs to agree to provide services and sign the honest broker assurance form.
-The investigator then submits to the IRB and provides the signed honest broker assurance form in their OSIRIS submission to the IRB.
+- The Honest broker needs to agree to provide services and sign the honest broker assurance form [Word].
+The investigator then submits to the IRB and provides the signed honest broker assurance form in their PittPRO submission to the IRB.
 An honest broker must be an approved, listed broker on a certified honest broker system before that system can be referenced and the broker named.
 The IRB submission must be approved before the honest broker can begin providing services to the investigator.

 Links to the documents for Honest Broker Certification Process: